YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * A subscripted or unsubscripted global or local variable name specifies a variable into which to store the input; the variable does not have to exist prior to the READ; if the variable does exist prior to the READ, the READ replaces its old value.
-* When an asterisk (*) immediately precedes the variable name, READ accepts one character of input and places the ASCII code for that character into the variable.
+* When an asterisk (*) immediately precedes the variable name, READ accepts one character of input and places the ASCII code (in M mode) or Unicode code point (in UTF-8 mode when the encoding for the device is not "M") for that character into the variable.
-* When a number-sign (#) and a positive non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB reads the number of characters specified by the integer expression or a terminator character in the input stream or the optional timeout expires, whichever occurs first.
+* When a number-sign (#) and a positive non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB reads the number of characters specified by the integer expression, a terminator character is read in the input stream, or the optional timeout expires, whichever occurs first.
 * The optional numeric expression specifies a time in seconds at most, for which the command waits for input to be terminated.
-When a timeout is specified, if the input has been terminated before the timeout expires, $TEST is set to 1 (true), otherwise, $TEST is set to 0 (false).
+When a timeout is specified, if the input has been terminated before the timeout expires, `$TEST <isv.html#test>`_ is set to 1 (true), otherwise, $TEST is set to 0 (false).
 When a READ times out, the target variable takes the value of the string received before the timeout.
-* To provide a concise means of issuing prompts, YottaDB sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
+* To provide a concise means of issuing prompts, YottaDB sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a :ref:`write-command`.
 * An indirection operator and an expression atom evaluating to a list of one or more READ arguments form a legal argument for a READ.
-* In UTF-8 mode, the READ command uses the character set value specified on the device OPEN as the character encoding of the input device.
+* In UTF-8 mode, the READ command uses the character set value specified on the device `OPEN <#open>`_ as the character encoding of the input device.
 If character set "M" or "UTF-8" is specified, the data is read with no transformation.
 If character set is "UTF-16", "UTF-16LE", or "UTF-16BE", the data is read with the specified encoding and transformed to UTF-8.
 If the READ command encounters an illegal character or a character outside the selected representation, it generates a run-time error.
 The READ command recognizes all Unicode® line terminators for non-FIXED devices.
 * To ensure that existing applications which perform their own cursor management continue working unchanged after YottaDB upgrades, YottaDB defaults to not enabling READ line editing capabilities.
-To enable at process startup, use the environment variable :code:`ydb_principal_editing`.
+To enable at process startup, use the environment variable `ydb_principal_editing <../AdminOpsGuide/basicops.html#ydb-principal-editing-env-var>`_.
 For example:

   .. code:: bash

      ydb_principal_editing=EDITING:EMPTERM:INSERT yottadb -run yourprogram

- Refer `ydb_principal_editing <../AdminOpsGuide/basicops.html#ydb-principal-editing-env-var>`_ for more information.

 For more information on READ, devices, input, output and format control characters, refer to `Chapter 9: “Input/Output Processing” <./ioproc.html>`_.

-The READ command does not use :code:`ydb_readline`.
+The READ command does not use `ydb_readline <../AdminOpsGuide/basicops.html#ydb-readline>`_.

 .. _set-command: